mansong1/imageclassificationapi/README.md

-# imageclassificationapi
+# Image Recognition API in Python using Tensorflow
-Image Recognition API in Python
+Image Recognition API in Python using Tensorflow pretrained model (InceptionV3)